json-bell/calendar-puzzle/kanban.md

 CAL-?: Adds hints: clicking hint & selecting a piece correctly places it

-## Epic - Progress saving - blocked by Detecting Win
+## Epic - Progress saving

+CAL-?: Very basic login - enough to then integrate a backend storing what solutions are done -> NoSQL seems very promising - Obj with Keys corresponding to dates, no relation between users, no relation between dates, no relation between pieces rly except mb dates, but storing solutions as a date-user-piecePosition join or smth seems like hell (esp if date is day / month / date)

-CAL-?: Create backend that saves when you win, mb saves your solution?
+CAL-?: Create backend that saves when you win, mb saves your solution

+CAL-?: Login?
+Solution backend would seem v much like a NoSQL

 ## Epic - Controls

 CAL-?: Icons for flipping/rotating according to what's happening next, (along top-left to bottom-right diagonal)

-CAL-?

 # Story - Dragging Controls